Have you ever thought (or overheard) the following kinds of things about your company’s PHP application?

 These days, app and website speed are so important to the user experience.
 If you’re not doing everything you can to optimize your application’s speed, you risk losing visitors/customers who are frustrated with your slowness.

-This is another major reason you should be upgrading the version of PHP on your server: to take advantage of the improvements in performance and code efficiency.
+This is another major reason you should be considering a upgrading PHP to your server: to take advantage of the improvements in performance and code efficiency.

 A common upgrade we perform for clients is going from PHP 5.3 (released in 2009, but still widely used) to 5.5 or 5.6.
 We typically see substantial speed improvements of 30-50%!
 Mileage of course varies depending on the app complexity, but for an object-oriented app using one of the popular PHP frameworks, the upgrade usually makes a huge difference.

-You’ll also see improvements in memory and processor usage, which means you’ll be saving on server costs and improving your overall system efficiency.
+You’ll also see improvements in memory and processor usage.
+This is turn means you’ll be saving on server costs and improving your overall system efficiency.